 Thermostats are an integral part of every home heating and cooling system.
 We know what they do, but do we know how they do it?
-At JW Heating & Air, we’ve been proud to serve the greater Los Angeles area for almost 15 years when it comes to providing high-quality air conditioner and heating services.
+At JW Plumbing, Heating and Air, we’ve been proud to serve the greater Los Angeles area for almost 15 years when it comes to providing high-quality air conditioner and heating services.
 We’ve put together this handy guide to tell you all you need to know about how exactly your thermostat works.

 What Is the Difference Between a Thermostat and a Thermometer?